 Michelle Hubbard is a private criminal defense attorney who provides aggressive, dedicated and compassionate representation to clients accused of felony and misdemeanor offenses.

-Attorney Hubbard is a member of high profile criminal defense teams, attorney to celebrity clients, and owner of a Boston-based private criminal defense firm, who has a record of outstanding, results of repeated dismissals in trial courts across Massachusetts.
+Attorney Hubbard is a member of high profile criminal defense teams, and owner of a Boston-based private criminal defense firm.
+She has a record of outstanding, results of repeated dismissals in trial courts across Massachusetts.
 See some of her Case Results Here.

 Michelle Hubbard was awarded her Juris Doctor degree with Honors.
 As a law student, she was the recipient of the Excellence for the Future Award.
 Attorney Hubbard completed her final year of law school, before graduating from FCSL, as a visiting student in Washington, DC at Georgetown Law.

-Michelle Hubbard was an intern for United States Senator Edward “Ted” Kennedy and was awarded the Massachusetts State House Leadership Award, the Cohen Award for Academic Excellence and the Gold Presidential Award for Academic Fitness.
-During graduate school, Attorney Hubbard conducted ethnographic research for refugee centers, volunteered at animal rescue centers, served as a spokesperson for products, ran marathons, painted landscapes, and taught computer courses for new Americans.
+During graduate school, Attorney Hubbard conducted ethnographic research for refugee centers, volunteered at animal rescues, served as a spokesperson for products, painted landscapes, studied statement analysis, and taught computer courses for new Americans, and ran marathons.

-She has had over 500 criminal case dismissals.
+She has had over 450 criminal criminal charges dismissed.
 She speaks directly to clients by cell phone anytime they have questions.
-And she treats clients with respect and compassion they deserve.
+Attorney Hubbard treats clients with respect, attention, and compassion they deserve.